.рф: Related domains

 The traditional country code top-level domain (ccTLD) for Russia, based on the ISO country codes, is ru.
 There is no direct mapping of subdomains between рф and ru, they are independent domains hosting potentially different resources.
 However, many resources may use URL redirection or DNS pointers to provide mapping between the name spaces.
 For example, the URLs президент.рф (prezident) redirects to kremlin.ru, and яндекс.рф (Yandex) redirects to yandex.ru.

 Second-level domains

 The second-level domain names are registered directly with user-defined names, such as company names.
 There are no standardized category names (such as com or org) used on the second level.
-The second-level domain names are only intended to have Cyrillic characters, but some have Latin characters (e.g., сгау.рф), or digits instead (e.g., 555509.рф) For the third-level names, it is fairly common that "www" (Latin characters) are used, but most main company addresses do not use any third-level name.
+The second-level domain names are only intended to have Cyrillic characters, but some have Latin characters, or digits instead.
+For the third-level names, it is fairly common that "www" (Latin characters) are used, but most main company addresses do not use any third-level name.